The first principle is that you must not fool yourself – and you are the easiest person to fool, Richard Feynman

 As time progresses, both states’ advertising budgets will return to equilibrium, indicating that peace (or balance) in tourism advertising is eventually restored.

-A node is a specific type of equilibrium point (also called fixed point) where the solution trajectories converge towards the point (approach the point) as time progresses (t → ∞).
-When the node is located at the origin (0,0) and all trajectories in its vicinity converge towards this point over time, it is referred to as a sink or sink node.
-In this system, the origin is a sink node because all trajectories converge to it over time.
+A sink node is an equilibrium point where all nearby trajectories in the phase plane move towards the node as time progresses (t → ∞).
+When a node is located at the origin (0,0) and all trajectories in its vicinity converge towards this point over time, it is specifically referred to as a sink or sink node.
+This behavior indicates that the system is stable, as perturbations from the equilibrium point will decay over time, bringing the system back to equilibrium.

-A = $(\begin{smallmatrix}-1 & 4\\ -2 & 5\end{smallmatrix})$, $\vec{x} = C_1(\begin{smallmatrix}2\\ 1\end{smallmatrix})e^{t} + C_2(\begin{smallmatrix} 1\\ 1\end{smallmatrix})e^{3t}$
+Given A = $(\begin{smallmatrix}-1 & 4\\ -2 & 5\end{smallmatrix})$, $\vec{x} = C_1(\begin{smallmatrix}2\\ 1\end{smallmatrix})e^{t} + C_2(\begin{smallmatrix} 1\\ 1\end{smallmatrix})e^{3t}$

 For λ1 = 1 > 0, the eigenvector is $(\begin{smallmatrix}2\\ 1\end{smallmatrix})$.
 This means that the trajectory associated with this eigenvalue lies along the line y = $\frac{1}{2}x$.
 For λ2 = 3 > 0, the eigenvector is $(\begin{smallmatrix}1\\ 1\end{smallmatrix})$.
 This means that the trajectory associated with this eigenvalue lies along the line y = x.